dbcls/rdf-doctor/README.md

 ## Output Description
-* **Prefix reuse percentage**: Percentage of prefixes used in the input file that are included in the predefined prefix list inside rdf-doctor.
+* **Prefix reuse percentage**: Percentage of prefixes used in the input file that are included in the predefined prefix list inside rdf-doctor (or specified by -x option).

 * **Refine prefix URIs**: The URI entered as a prefix is checked against a list defined inside rdf-doctor (or specified by -p option), and if there is matching information, output as correction suggestions.
 Also, if a prefix with the same QName but a different URI is found, it is output as a correction suggestion.